FEVRgenetics/mutation/README.md

 A curated list of gene mutations associated with Familial Exudative Vitreoretinopathy (FEVR).

-This list is actively maintained and updated annually to reflect newly reported variants and insights from the latest literature.
+This list is actively maintained and updated every two years to reflect newly reported variants and insights from the latest literature.

 ## 🧬 Publication

 The methodology, inclusion criteria, and clinical implications of this mutation spectrum are detailed in the following publication:

-Dong Sun et al. (2025). *Mutation spectrum of Familial Exudative Vitreoretinopathy (FEVR) and its related retinopathies: Creation of a database and ACMG classification of 1070 reported and 18 novel mutations*
+Dong Sun et al. (2026). *Mutation spectrum of Familial Exudative Vitreoretinopathy (FEVR) and its related retinopathies: Creation of a database and ACMG classification of 1070 reported and 18 novel mutations*

 ## 📥 Download